shraddha126/face-mask-detection/README.md

-# Face Mask Detection – FastAPI + Docker
+# Face Mask Detection: FastAPI + Docker

 This project implements a Face Mask Detection system using TensorFlow Lite with a FastAPI backend and Dockerized deployment.